Login

 LEARNING OUTCOMES:

-The course intends to make students familiar with the fundamentals of public law through a comprehensive introduction to the Italian legal system, the European one and the global environment.
+The course intends to make students familiar with the fundaments of public law through a comprehensive introduction to the Italian legal system, the European one and the global environment.
 The structure of the legal systems and legal orders, as well as the fundamentals of public law, will be analyzed.
-The course will offer a deep knowledge of
+The course will offer a deep knowledge of fundamental rights, administrative law and procedures, regulation and public finance.

 KNOWLEDGE AND UNDERSTANDING:

-Students - also through a personal in-depth study of cases and reading of materials - will be able to read and interpret doctrinal texts, legislation and case studies, thus becoming
+Students - also through a personal in-depth study of cases and reading of materials - will be able to read and interpret doctrinal texts, legislation and case studies, thus becoming familiar with the main tools for understanding public law.

 APPLYING KNOWLEDGE AND UNDERSTANDING: